 Evaluation of previous investigation findings and data collected during the RI identified an area within the Camp Butner FUDS as MEC contaminated.
 After completion of the RI, the MEC contaminated area was delineated into nine MRSs based on land use and munition types.
-MD (from 81mm mortars and unknown fragments were identified within MRS-04 during the RI field effort.
-Several historical investigations and removal actions have resulted in the identification of items that pose an explosive safety hazard (Table 2.1).
-Three MEC items were recovered from MRS-04 during the RI.
-Therefore, an explosive hazard to current and future receptors exists within MRS-04 and was evaluated in the FS (USACE, 2019).
+MD (from 81mm mortars and unknown fragments) were identified within MRS-08 during the RI field effort.
+Therefore, an explosive hazard to current and future receptors exists within MRS-08 and was evaluated in the FS (USACE, 2019).

 The MEC exposure pathway is complete for surface and subsurface soil because the presence of MEC has been confirmed at the project site.
-Therefore, there exists a potential for current and future human receptors to come into contact with MEC.
-Implementation of Surface and Subsurface Removal of MEC to a Depth of Detection Using AGC Methods and LUCs will reduce the risk of human exposure to explosive hazards by removing potential MEC items and educating people of the actions to take should they encounter a suspected military munition.
+Therefore, the potential exists for current and future human receptors to come into contact with MEC.
+Implementation of Surface and Subsurface Removal of MEC to a Depth of Detection Using AGC Methods and LUCs will reduce the risk of human exposure to explosive hazards by removing potential MEC items and educating people of the actions to take should they encounter a suspected military munitions.

-Land use at MRS-04 consists of residential, commercial/industrial, agriculture, and recreational land uses.
+Land use at MRS-08 consists of residential, commercial/industrial, agriculture, and recreational land uses.
 The expected current and future receptors at the MRS includes residents, occupational workers, recreational users, and visitors.
 Receptors are anticipated to conduct surface and subsurface activities to a maximum depth of 15 feet throughout the MRS. Examples of intrusive activities include residential activities, farming and utility construction.
 Munitions contamination is not expected to occur at depths greater than 40 inches bgs.
-Receptors within the site will remain consistent throughout the foreseeable future and future land use will potentially include both intrusive and non-intrusive activities.
+Receptors within the sites will remain consistent throughout the foreseeable future and future land use will potentially include both intrusive and non-intrusive activities.